MikeTritsch/day-planner/README.md

 ## Credits

-Huge thank you to Jose Centurion for helping me consolidatet the conditional statements.
+Huge thank you to Jose Centurion for helping me consolidate the conditional statements.

 ## License